efumagal/sevenseas/README.md

 ## TO DOs

-- Add constructor with validation for `Model`
+- Add constructor with validation for `PortData`
-- `Model.Coordinates` could be a specific struct with lat, lon and validation
+- `PortData.Coordinates` could be a specific struct with lat, lon and validation
 - Mock Redis and Postgres to be able to create tests
 - Add more tests and maybe a check on the coverage
 - Now the app that is injesting to the DB just start with the container, with more time an API (gRPC, REST) could have been added